 As a result, Georgia Tech can offer the course to more students than a single classroom can handle.
 Thus far, they have reported that 4,000 students are signed up to the online Master's degree.
 Partnering up with Udacity, Georgia Tech is reaching more students with a system based around Massive Open Online Courses (MOOCs).
 The price is set lower than their brick-and-mortar-college competition because fewer resources are needed when delivering the course.
 The lecturers who are involved in the startup, that has been operating since 2013, think that the online Master’s might even be more interactive, compared to the physical lecture halls.
 What are the benefits of an interactive, online training platform, you might ask?

 The Engineering Institute of Technology (EIT) has recently added Bachelor’s and Master’s degrees to their online, interactive engineering training platform.
 It presents students the opportunity to start at the diploma level and build their way up to the Master’s degree.
 The Dean of Engineering at the institution, Steve Mackay, speaking about the degrees they offer, said: “They’ve got some serious opportunities [for students].
-They’re online - we have a dedicated course coordinator and highly experienced instructors as characteristic ingredients of this program.
+They’re online - we have a dedicated Learning Support Officer and highly experienced instructors as characteristic ingredients of this program.
 The idea is that if you’ve done an advanced diploma or a technical diploma, you will get some credits towards the BSc.”
 From there you would work your way into the Master’s degree and qualify as an industry-ready engineer.

 In an interview with a student from EIT who graduated with an Advanced Diploma in Electrical and Instrumentation Engineering in Mining, the benefits of pursuing engineering qualifications online was clear.
 He said that having a family and already having a job in the industry meant that the only way to continually gain his engineering qualifications was to study online.
 Attending a brick and mortar university would have prevented him from getting work experience.
 For him, the convenience of studying online made EIT the perfect fit for his situation.
 He wants to move on to his bachelor’s and then finish with his Master of Engineering in Industrial Automation.
 He would be able to do that without setting foot on-campus and can do it from anywhere in the world.